tim-jc/coastal/README.md

 6 - export as PDF using A2 custom size with 4mm unprintable space on each edge

 7 - run index.Rmd to update flexdashboard

+# Note on Git authentication

+If the access token expires you can refresh from the links in GitHub's notification email.

+To reauthenticate, git push from the local repo using Terminal.
+This will prompt for a username and password.
+Enter the new authentication token in the password box